 - Made in Japan

-- Plenty of flexibility with the projects you can do, there are about 60 size combinations in total!
+- Plenty of flexibility with the number of projects you can do, there are about 60 size combinations in total!
+So they’re good for any measurements or width

 - The cords are smooth and flexible, made of plastic.